FREQUENTLY ASKED QUESTIONS

 12. Where can I find a support group?

-Please go to the Programs and Services section of our website and visit our CLM Adult Groups, and CLM Children and Adolescent Groups pages to see what we have available.
+Please go to the Programs and Services section of our website and visit our CLM Adult Groups, and CLM Child and Adolescent Groups pages to see what we have available.
 You can also download and print the available brochures.
 Our Community Support and Education page offers more information on community-based support groups that are also available.
 If you have questions please call (603) 434-1577.

 13. How can I get more information on your programs and services?

-Please visit our Adults, Childrens, Adolescent & Family, and Seniors Programs pages to learn more about the comprehensive list of services we offer.
+Please visit our Adults, Child, Adolescent & Family, and Seniors Programs pages to learn more about the comprehensive list of services we offer.
 Visit our TMS Therapy and Reiki pages for more about our other specialized services we offer.
 Feel free to download and print our About CLM Services brochure.

 14. I am a provider of mental health services and I wish to refer someone to one of your programs or services.
 Who should I contact?

 You should call (603) 434-1577 and ask to speak to our Intake Department.